ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

   ],
 };
 ```
-We start making a symbolic link to the parser we want to use:
+Since we haven't published the plugin, we start making a symbolic link to the parser we want to use:

 ```sh
 ➜  tan-liu-article git:(main) ✗ ln -s /Users/casianorodriguezleon/campus-virtual/2122/learning/compiler-learning/babel-tanhauhau/packages/babel-parser/lib/index.js my-parser.js